ashleyives/top_down_islets_cytokine/README.md

 - **FigureSI_HMGN.R** Takes output of script "0a" and generates Figure S7: Heatmap and table summary of observed HMGN proteoforms.
 - **FigureSI_RSD.R** Takes output of script "0a" and generates Figure S2: Histogram of relative standard deviations based on label-free quantification data.
 Facets data into control and cytokine treated samples.
 - **FigureSI_chga_b_sst_rect_lines.R** Takes output of script "0b" and generates Figure S4 and S5: Rectangle plots of most frequently observed proteoforms of chromogranin-A, secretogranin-1 a.k.a.
 CHGB, and somatostatin.
+- **Figure_1A_tdislets.png** Graphical abstract for project.
+This file is for beauty and not needed for any analysis.